infinum/flutter-bits/README.md

 ## Contributing

+### Small code snippet (one or two files)
+- Go to the root of the project and create new directory
+- Add README.md and descibe the snippet.
+Also add link to this README.

+### Some feature (full project)
 - Go to the root of the project and create new sample by creating new flutter project `flutter create my_new_flutter_bit`
 - Write the code inside that project and keep in mind that purpose of that code is to be read by others, so keep it nice and clean.
 - Write the README inside your project and explain in short what is it and how everything works.
 Include the video or screenshot if the feature can be visually represented.